Eywek/blog/_posts/2022-10-21-generate-http-clients-from-typescript.md

 Our purpose here was to use this current setup as much as possible.
 And that's what we've done by adding the built OpenAPI specification file to each our Docker image.

-This way, we're able to retrieve an OpenAPI file for each service version easily.
+This way, we were able to retrieve an OpenAPI file for each service version easily.

 We also had setup a `openapi-clients` repository where we have yaml files defining which docker image we use to retrieve the OpenAPI file for each client:
 ```yaml